SeitaBV/timely-beliefs/README.md

 The default reference is the most recent belief held by the same source, but it is possible to set beliefs held by a specific source at a specific time to serve as the reference instead.

-### Accuracy and error metrics

-To our knowledge, there is no standard metric for accuracy.
-However, there are some standard metrics for what can be considered to be its opposite: error.
-By default, we give back the Mean Absolute Error (MAE), the Mean Absolute Percentage Error (MAPE) and the Weighted Absolute Percentage Error (WAPE).
-Each of these metrics is a representation of how wrong a belief is (believed to be), with its convenience depending on use case.
-For example, for intermittent demand time series (i.e. sparse data with lots of zero values) MAPE is not a useful metric.
-For an intuitive representation of accuracy that works in many cases, we suggest to use `df["accuracy"] = 1 - df["wape"]`.
-With this definition:

-- 100% accuracy denotes that all values are correct
-- 50% accuracy denotes that, on average, the values are wrong by half of the reference value
-- 0% accuracy denotes that, on average, the values are wrong by exactly the reference value (i.e. zeros or twice the reference value)
-- negative accuracy denotes that, on average, the values are off-the-chart wrong (by more than the reference value itself)

-### Probabilistic forecasts

-The previous metrics (MAE, MAPE and WAPE) are technically not defined for probabilistic beliefs.
-However, there is a straightforward generalisation of MAE called the Continuous Ranked Probability Score (CRPS), which is used instead.
-The other metrics follow by dividing over the deterministic reference value.
-For simplicity in usage of the `timely-beliefs` package, the metrics names in the BeliefsDataFrame are the same regardless of whether the beliefs are deterministic or probabilistic.

-### Probabilistic reference

-It is possible that the reference itself is a probabilistic belief rather than a deterministic belief.
-Our implementation of CRPS handles this case, too, by calculating the distance between the cumulative distribution functions of each forecast and reference [(Hans Hersbach, 2000)](#references).
-As the denominator for calculating MAPE and WAPE, we use the expected value of the probabilistic reference.

-### Viewpoints

 There are two common use cases for wanting to know the accuracy of beliefs, each with a different viewpoint.
 With a rolling viewpoint, you get the accuracy of beliefs at a certain `belief_horizon` before (or after) `knowledge_time`,